-The chronological problems connected with the period of the Divided Monarchy in the Old Testament have defied solution for well over 2,000 years.
-Recently, however, Edwin R. Thiele's book The Mysterious Numbers of the Hebrew Kings (2d ed.: Grand Rapids: Eerdmans, 1965) has gained international recognition for its remarkable harmonization of the biblical and extrabibli-cal chronological data which are available for cal chronological data which are available for this important period of ancient Near East-ern history.
-Some of the more important features of Dr. Thiele's system are as follows:
+INTRODUCTION The chronological problems connected with the period of the Divided Monarchy in the Old Testament have defied solution for well over 2,000 years.
+Recently, however, Edwin R. Thiele's book The Mysterious Numbers of the Hebrew Kings (2d ed.; Grand Rapids: Eerdmans, 1965) has gained international recognition for its remarkable harmonization of the biblical and extrabibli-cal chronological data which are available for this important period of ancient Near East-ern history.
+Some of the more important features of Dr. Thiele's system are as fol-lows: lows:

-reatures of Dr. Thiele's system are as fol-lows: (1) From the time of the division of the kingdom after the death of Solomon, the official scribes of the southern kingdom of Judah counted the regnal years of their kings from the month Tishiri (September-October), while the scribes of the northern kingdom of Israel reckoned the regnal years of their kings from the month Nisari (March-April).
-Proof that Tishir ireckoning was em-ployed in Judah may be found by compar-ing II Kings 22:3 with 23:23, where the discovery of the law by Hilkiah and the sub-sequent Passover in Nisan, which must have occurred several months later, are both dated in the 18th year of Josiah.
+features of Dr. Thiele's system are as fol-lows: (1) From the time of the division of the kingdom after the death of Solomon, the official scribes of the southern kingdom of Judah counted the regnal years of their kings from the month Tishiri (September-October), while the scribes of the northern kingdom of Israel reckoned the regnal years of their kings from the month Nisari (March-April).
+Proof that Tishir reckoning was em-ployed in Judah may be found by compar-ing II Kings 22:3 with 23:23, where the discovery of the law by Hilkiah and the sub-sequent Passover in Nisan, which must have occurred several months later, are both dated in the 18th year of Josiah.
 Although no scriptural evidence is available for the time of the beginning of the regnal year in the northern kingdom of Israel, Thiele dem-onstrates that "when a Nisan-to-Nisan reg-nal year is used for Israel together with a Tishri-to-Tishri year for Judah, the perplex-ing discrepancies disappear and a harmoni-ous chronological pattern results" (p.
 30).
-(2) The scribes of Israel used the Egyp-tian naneccession-user (postedation) system ous chronological pattern results" (p.
+(2) The scribes of Israel used the Egyp-tian noneccession-war. (postdating) system

+Isin to sum year iso platai, the perpexing discrepancies disappear and a harmonious chronological pattern results" (p.
 30).
-(2) The scribes of Israel used the Egyp-tian nonaccession-year. (postdating) system in reckoning the reigns of their kings from the division of the kingdom down to 798 B.C., and the Babylonian accession-year (antedating) system from that year onward.
+(2) The scribes of Israel used the Egyptian nonaccession-year, (postdating) system in reckoning the reigns of their kings from the division of the kingdom down to 798 B.C., and the Babylonian accession-year (antedating) system from that year onward.
 According to the nonaccession-year system, that portion of a year which followed a king's accession to the throne and which preceded the official New Year (whether Tishri 1 or Nisan 1) was counted as his first official year.
-But according to the accession preceded the official New Year (whether Tishri 1 or Nisan 1) was counted as his first official year.
 But according to the accession-year system, that initial period was called his accession year, and not until after the New Year did his first official year begin.
-Proof that Israel followed the nonaccession-year system during the 9th century B.c. may be found in the fact that Jehu (according to Assyrian records) paid tribute to Shalmane-ser III only 12 years after Ahab fought in the Battle of Qarqar, while the scribes of Israel attributed 14 years to the reigns of the two intervening kings, Ahaziah and Jor-am.
-On the other hand, the scribes of Judah must have employed the accession-year sys-tem for their kings, except during that dark period of their history when the influence of the northern kingdom, through Queen Atha-liah, was predominant (848-796 B.c.); for only by means of this assumption is it possi-ble to harmonize the synchronisms employed by the northern and southern scribes.
-(3) When the scribes of one kingdom
+Proof that Israel followed the nonaccession-year system during the 9th century B.C. may be found in the fact that Jehu (according to Assyrian records) paid tribute to Shalmaneser III only 12 years after Ahab fought in the Battle of Qarqar, while the scribes of Israel attributed 14 years to the reigns of the two intervening kings, Ahaziah and Joram.
+On the other hand, the scribes of Judah must have employed the accession-year system for their kings, except during that dark period of their history when the influence of the northern kingdom, through Queen Athaliah, was predominant (848-796 B.C.); for only by means of this assumption is it possible to harmonize the synchronisms employed by the northern and southern scribes.
+(3) When the scribes of one kingdom synchronized the reign of their king with the